Model validation for aggregate inferences in out-of-sample prediction: Reference validation score

 \subsection{Not all cells observed}

-In this section we discuss the (common) case when not all cells are observed.
+Previously, we demonstrated the equivalence of a reference validation approach to a cross validation approach when all cells are observed.
+Here, we relax the constraint that all cells are observed.
 We contribute three components.
 Firstly we detail how to use the reference validation approach in this case.
-Secondly, we propose a tool to validate the reference model.
-Thirdly, we propose a technique to combine the cell reference model score and LOCO cross validation model score.
+Secondly, we propose a technique to validate the reference model.
+Thirdly, we propose a combined validation method using LOCO cross validation and LOCO reference validation.